9 min read

-Customer retention isn't just a pretty metric to throw around but a key measurement of how well your business is doing and how to improve your sales.
+Customer retention is an important metric for any business to pay attention to; it's a key measurement of how well your business is doing.

-Customer retention is important because it helps to increase sales to your business.
-You want customers to keep coming back and purchasing your product or service and customer retention helps keep them satisfied so they become repeat customers.
+Customer retention is important because it helps to increase sales in your business.
+You want customers to keep coming back and purchasing your product or service, and customer retention helps keep them satisfied so they become repeat customers.

 Businesses that make retention a part of their Customer Success strategy spend less on customer acquisition and ultimately increase the lifetime value of their existing customers.
 Let’s explore exactly what customer retention is, and how you can implement retention strategies in your business.

-Simply put, customer retention is a strategy used to reduce churn and increase the number of repeat customers.
-This not only increases the overall number of clients but improves the profitability of each client served.
+Customer retention is a strategy used to reduce churn and maximize the profitability of each customer.
+This not only increases the overall number of customers but improves the profitability of each client served.
 Loyalty programs, customer success management, and personalized products are a few examples of customer retention in action.

-In contrast, customer acquisition is the process of finding new clients.
+In contrast, customer acquisition is the process of finding new customers.
 Cold calls, display ads, networking events, and content marketing are forms of acquisition strategies.
-Acquisition strategies often take a lot of time and money to execute, making them an expensive but necessary expense for any growing company.
+Acquisition strategies often take a lot of time and money to execute, making them an expensive but necessary cost for any growing company.

 By understanding why customers leave, you can engineer a strategy based on your own metrics to reduce churn and improve retention rates.
-While every business is different most clients leave because:
+While every business is different most clients leave because of the following: